konstantinlevin77/discord-exhausted/README.md

 # discord-exhausted

+## Deprecated: I'm not working on this anymore, so this may be highly outdated.

 Discord bot written in Python using discord.py.
 Hello community, welcome to this repository.
 Nowadays I was interested in building bots and I've wanted to build a bot using my native language, Python.
 I've checked all the options and decided to use discord.py